judus/argon/readme.md

     return $container->get('A');
 });

-// This will throw a CircularDependencyException
+// This will throw a ContainerException and show the chain of the disaster
 $container->get('A');
 ```